 I always say ’it’s easy to dress with style, the shopping is the hard part’.
 Think of it as ‘if I don’t have basics to wear then I have to dress up’.

 So step out of your comfort zone and take some chances.
 If you’re not sure about an item just make sure there’s a good return policy.
 These kinds of things take time so don’t feel like you have to go out there and buy a whole new wardrobe at once, nothing spoils a wardrobe make over more than power shopping (at least I think).
 But remember to feel like shevellee when you sporting your new wardrobe.

 I used to be ridiculously frumpy, but I invested in a couple of model street fashion magazines, found a favorite model I wanted to dress like, studied their outfits, and got new clothes to emulate them.
 Don’t go on a shopping spree without knowing what you’re looking for – it doesn’t have to be specific, but a general idea would be nice.
 Also, be wary of buying a whole bunch of cheap things.
 Trust me, you can tell the difference between a 15 dollar blouse and a 40 dollar one.
 So invest in good quality clothes, but you can also just buy things that will match what you already have.
 Like if you have an abundance of t-shirts, get blazers or cute jackets.
 Or if you have a bunch of plain jeans, get some blouses to class things up a bit.
-Good luck, hope it works out for you!posted over 1 year ago
+Good luck, hope it works out for you!posted about 2 years ago